wellcomecollection/docs/rfcs/045-sierra-work-relationships/README.md

 # Work relationships in Sierra, part 2

-This is an update to [RFC-044: Sierra Series](..).
+This is an update to the original [RFC-044: Sierra Series](044-sierra-series).
 What is presented here is a distillation of our current understanding of this issue, and the practicalities of implementation.